 Metamorphic > Granoblastic > Hornfels (Hornfels)hornfels present in the upper third of the Castner Limestone, thus is ranked a minor part of the whole map unit (Mundy Breccia and Castner Limestone, undivided).
-Hornfels very fine grained, dark gray, in many thin beds, laminated and contains a few beds
+Hornfels very fine grained, dark gray, in many thin beds, laminated and contains a few beds of conglomerate.

 Bureau of Economic Geology, 1968, Van Horn-El Paso Sheet, Geologic Atlas of Texas: Bureau of Economic Geology, The University of Texas at Austin, scale 1:250,000.

 Harbour,R.L., 1960, American Association of Petroleum Geologists Bulletin v.
 44, no. 11, p.
 1788-1790.

 Bureau of Economic Geology, 1992, Geologic Map of Texas: University of Texas at Austin, Virgil E. Barnes, project supervisor, Hartmann, B.M. and Scranton, D.F., cartography, scale 1:500,000.